mariaxen/butterfly/src/butterfly/picturebook/README.md

 # Ideas

+## 2020-07-03
+- checking pipeline
+  - talk through it

 ## 2020-07-02

--  Things to play with
+Things to play with
+- Visualisations
+  - Perplexity (or whatever for UMAP)
+  - Something else other than Umap/TSNEs?
+- Hyperparameters of CNN
+- Data augmentation
+- Check that it makes sense:
+  - Our scaling
+- Transfer learning
-  -
+- Inception layers?
+- Try different architectures on how to combine layers

 ## 2020-06-xx